 Prayer: Father, give me Your kind of Christmas.

-Promise: "This is how we know that He remains in us: from the Spirit that He gave us."
-1 Jn 3:24
+Promise: "And the way we know that He remains in us is from the Spirit that He gave us." —1 Jn 3:24